ll7/scenario_runner/Docs/Overview_of_Scenarios.md

 #### Executing SignalizedJunctionLeftTurn_5
-The ego vehicle is approaching a singalized Junction and turns left in a collision with another vehicle.
+The ego vehicle is approaching a singalized junction and turns left in a collision with another vehicle.
 ![](img/Images%20for%20execution%20results/IMG_20200605_185240.jpg)

 #### Executing SignalizedJunctionLeftTurn_6
-The ego vehicle is approaching a singalized Junction and drives straight ahead.
+The ego vehicle is approaching a singalized junction and drives straight ahead.
 ![](img/Images%20for%20execution%20results/IMG_20200605_185958.jpg)

 ### Signalized Junction Right Turn
 In this scenario right turn of hero actor without collision at signalized intersection is tested.
-Hero Vehicle is turning right in an urban area, at a signalized intersection and turns into the same direction of another vehicle crossing straight initially from a lateral direction.
+Hero vehicle is turning right in an urban area, at a signalized intersection and turns into the same direction of another vehicle crossing straight initially from a lateral direction.
 The 7 possible scenarios are:
 ```